 5. Setup Issue or Loss of Parameters

-Setup issues and parameter losses can cause similar chattering issues to those caused by positioning errors.
-You can check to see whether these issues are the cause of the malfunction by running through the setup procedures for the motor and drive.
-If not, a feedback issue in the motor may require repairs.
+Setup issues and parameter losses in the drive can cause positioning errors that can affect performance or cause outright damage to the servo motor.
+You can check to see whether these setup issues are the cause of the malfunction by running through the setup procedures for the servo motor and drive.
+If not, the servo motor may require repair.

 6. Electrical Failures